With CoastSnap everyone can be a scientist – it's as easy as snap, share, see.

 Lastly, view the other photos people have posted on our website or by searching the following hashtags on Twitter or Instagram:

-We have launched CoastSnap at two sites across Christchurch:
+We have launched several CoastSnap sites across Christchurch:

-Two points can be found on either side of the New Brighton Pier looking along the beach both North and South.
+Two photo points can be found on either side of the New Brighton pier looking along the beach both to the North and the South.

-This can be found a short way up the Awaroa/Godley Head Loop Track.
+This photo point can be found a short way up the Awaroa/Godley Head Loop Track.

 CoastSnap images will allow us to capture how our dynamic coastal environments are influenced by the changing climate as well as currents, waves and tides, changes in coastal vegetation and changes in the supply of sediment.